 Problems will occur with any IT environment, so having a solid plan for minimizing and handling them is essential.

-When developing your firm’s IT plan, onsite equipment requires considerable foresight; unlike Cloud IT, which can easily scale its capabilities up or down, you must predict the scope of your business and the supports you require as much as five years in advance.
+When developing your firm’s IT plan, onsite equipment requires considerable foresight; unlike a Private Cloud, which can easily scale its capabilities up or down, you must predict the scope of your business and the supports you require as much as five years in advance.
 You may find yourself off the mark 2-3 years in, having over-invested, or worse - in urgent need of capabilities that take time and money to implement, such as stable remote access.

 A secure system requires regular monitoring, security patching, software updates, firewall management and end-to-end testing, all of which involve multiple levels of planning and management.
 Onsite IT also requires desktop computers for every user, each with regular maintenance and management.
 Without all of this, cracks in the system’s security will form, increasing the firm’s risk exposure.

 Secure IT in the Private Cloud

 If any of the above questions have left you feeling concerned, it may be time to re-evaluate your law firm’s IT.

 Imagine if all of your IT hardware, software and data was housed offsite in a secure, professional data centre with everything professionally managed, automatically backed up, and accessible anywhere with an Internet connection.
 All of this is possible with a Private Cloud.
 Learn why hosting in a Private Cloud is the securest, smartest option for Canadian law firms.